teju81/Gazebo_Essentials/README.md

 **Note**
   - URDF values are in metres
   - Reference [3] is a very nicely written reference to understand URDF and xacro files for describing your robot.
+  - Volta Description package in botsync github page is a good reference design